osquery/osquery/docs/wiki/installation/cli-flags.md

 `--pack_delimiter=_`

 Control the delimiter between pack name and pack query names.
 When queries are added to the daemon's schedule they inherit the name of the pack.
-A query named "info" within the "general_info" pack will become "pack_general_info_info".
-Changing the delimiter to "/" turned the scheduled name into: "pack/general_info/info".
+A query named `info` within the `general_info` pack will become `pack_general_info_info`.
+Changing the delimiter to "/" turned the scheduled name into: `pack/general_info/info`.

 `--disable_caching=false`

 "Caching" refers to short cutting the table implementation and returning the same results from the previous query against the table.
 This is not related to differential results from scheduled queries, but does affect the performance of the schedule.
 Results are cached when different scheduled queries in a schedule use the same table, without providing query constraints.
 Caching should NOT affect data freshness since the cache life is determined as the minimum interval of all queries against a table.

 `--schedule_default_interval=3600`